Adrian Bromage: Business career

 Bromage owned and managed the Moorings at Metung in the 2000’s and developed 5knots, a boutique accommodation complex in Metung.
 He also served as Chairperson of East Gippsland Region Business and Tourism Association and the Shire’s Tourism Advisory Board, as well as the East Gippsland Economic Development Advisory board.

 Bromage spent 7 years with the AFL, until late 2019, as a Gippsland Football Development Manager and is now the current Managing Director of Metung Hot Springs.

+In September 2024, Bromage joined East Fremantle Football Club as general manager of football operations.
+He was soon appointed interim CEO and then appointed CEO in a full-time capacity on 11 November 2024.